-The Dallas-Fort Worth Clean Cities (DFWCC) Coalition works to reduce transportation energy use and improve air quality by providing guidance to fleets and other drivers about clean vehicle fuels/technologies, coordinating infrastructure planning and readiness, and facilitating best practices around transportationenergy integration.
-Activities include maintenance of a website at www.dfwcleancities.org; development of region-specific newsletter and outreach/educational materials; integration of national resources from the Department of Energy and national lab partners; participation and presentations at community, environmental, and fleet-oriented events; educational meetings, webinars, workshops/events, and trainings; and customized or one-on-one technical assistance to fleets.
-Through this work, NCTCOG is facilitating transition to cleaner-burning fuels that produce fewer ozone-forming pollutants.
-An Annual Report to the Department of Energy documents the use of these fuels and other clean vehicle technologies throughout the Dallas-Fort Worth (DFW) area and reflects the work of dozens of local fleets.
-In a typical year, over 24 million gasoline gallon equivalent of conventional fuel has been displaced by a cleaner-burning alternative fuel, idle reduction, or other fuel efficiency measures.
-The emissions reductions achieved through this program are above and beyond those reflected in emissions inventories because current modeling estimates all vehicle emissions based on gasoline or diesel fuel types and does not reflect the reduced emissions achieved through the use of idle reduction technologies, hybrid vehicles, or vehicles powered by natural gas, propane, or electricity.
+Through the Dallas-Fort Worth Clean Cities Coalition (DFWCC), NCTCOG provides outreach, education, training, and technical assistance about ways to improve the efficiency of vehicle operations.
+The efficiencies include the use of alternative fuel vehicles, idle reduction technologies, fuel economy strategies, and other operational efficiencies which can reduce fleet emissions, conserve fuel, and lower operating costs.
+Fleet operations is the primary focus of DFWCC activities, though some general consumer engagement is also integrated through the Electric Vehicles North Texas Program.
+Activities include maintenance of a website at www.dfwcleancities.org, development of region-specific newsletter and outreach/educational materials, and integration of national resources from the Department of Energy and national lab partners; participation and presentations at community, environmental, and fleetoriented events; DFWCC-hosted face-to-face meetings, webinars, workshops/events, and trainings; and customized or one-on-one technical assistance to fleets.
+Through this work, NCTCOG is facilitating the transition to cleaner-burning fuels that produce fewer ozone-forming pollutants.
+An Annual Report to the Department of Energy documents the use of these fuels and other clean vehicle technologies throughout the DFW area and reflects the work of dozens of local fleets.
+In a typical year, over 20 million gasoline gallon equivalent of conventional fuel has been displaced by a cleaner-burning alternative fuel, idle reduction, or other fuel efficiency measures.
+The emissions reductions achieved through this program are above and beyond those reflected in emissions inventories because current modeling estimates all vehicle emissions based on gasoline or diesel fuel types and does not reflect the reduced emissions achieved through the use of idle reduction technologies, hybrid vehicles, or vehicles powered by natural gas, propane, electric fuel.

-• Clean Fleet Policy
+Clean Fleet Policy

-The Regional Transportation Council approved a Clean Fleet Policy in December 2014, which sets guidelines for efficient fleet operations.
+The Regional Transportation Council approved a Clean Fleet Policy in December 2014 which sets guidelines for efficient fleet operations.
 The policy calls for emissions reductions, fuel conservation, partnership with NCTCOG and DFWCC, and driver/operator education.
 Policy elements also include a requirement to adopt an idle reduction policy or standard operating procedure.
-As of January 2023, 111 entities have adopted the revised policy.
+As of July 2018, 68 entities have adopted the revised policy.
 NCTCOG will continue to promote adoption of the updated policy across the region, as well as continue to include the policy as either an eligibility criterion or evaluation measure in various funding programs.

-• Electric Vehicles North Texas
+Electric Vehicles North Texas